cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

   <T> T lookup(Class<T> klazz, String roleHint);
 ```

 And it made things great, no need to cast!
-But under the hud, labels were only labels.
+But under the hud, labels were still only labels.
 You made them explicit either
 via `components.xml` that accepted the `role` and `roleHint` or via annotations like this

 ```java